benders5e/benders5e/waterbender.md

 Benders make careful study of a magical energy called chi that flows through living bodies.
 Waterbenders harness this power within themselves to exert their will over water.

 ### Community and Training
-Tribes and stuff.
-What it means to leave.
+Whether they live in the frigid poles, the humid swamps, or around any of the other bodies of water scattered around the globe, waterbenders form tight-knit communities, each with a unique culture.
+Custom and tradition tend to govern life, sometimes even dictating what type of waterbending particular members of a society may practice.

+Because of these tight community bonds, waterbenders rarely leave their homes unless they have a very good reason.
+Most waterbenders may spend their entire lives in their village or town, never setting foot in the outside world.

 ### Creating a Waterbender
 As you make your waterbender character, think about ...
-- The culture of your tribe.
-Did you grow up in the small Southern Water Tribe?
-The larger, better-equipped Northern Water Tribe?
+- **The culture of your tribe.** Did you grow up in the small Southern Water Tribe?
+The larger and tradition-steeped Northern Water Tribe?
 In the swamp?
 Or somewhere else entirely?
 This background will likely influence your bending style and your preferred state of water to bend.
-- How you began training in waterbending.
-Were your parents waterbenders?
+- **How you began training in waterbending.** Were your parents waterbenders?
 Your siblings?
 When did you first learn of your abilities?
 Who became your bending master?
-- Why did you leave your home?
+- **Why did you leave your home?** Most waterbenders spend their whole lives in their home town or village.
+Did something happen to your home that forced you to move?
+Are you leaving to find a way to save it from some threat?
+Or did the outside world pull you away for some great mission?

 Waterbenders tend towards a Lawful alignment because of their strong sense of community.

 <!--div style="height: 2em;">
 </div-->
 #### Quick Build
 You can make a waterbender quickly by following these suggestions.
-First, pick Intelligence as your highest score, followed by Constitution.
+First, pick Intelligence as your highest score, followed by Dexterity.
 Second, choose the Sailor background.

 ## Class Features